Former Ecuadorian VP arrested after police broke into embassy has long faced corruption accusations | Law-Order

 Glas' duties as vice president included managing reconstruction efforts following a powerful earthquake in 2016 that killed hundreds of people.

 WHY DID HE SEEK POLITICAL ASYLUM AT MEXICO'S EMBASSY IN ECUADOR?
-Glas, 54, moved in to the embassy in Dec.
-17, seeking asylum because he said he was being politically persecuted.
+Glas, 54, moved in to the embassy on December 17, seeking asylum because he said he was being politically persecuted.
 His decision came around the same time authorities ordered him to appear before prosecutors to answer questions in a corruption investigation against him.

 Prosecutors are looking into alleged mismanagement of funds meant for the earthquake reconstruction efforts.